-Any anticipated, non-emergency schedule conflict that you are unable or unwilling to resolve, and which keeps you from ushering for a regular-season production, will be recorded as an Unexcused Absence.
-Each usher is permitted one Unexcused Absence per season, while still remaining in good standing.
-Beginning with the 2019-20 season, ushers who record more than two Unexcused Absences in a single season, or more than three Unexcused Absences in any two consecutive seasons, will not be invited to return to the program in the following season.
+Any anticipated, non-emergency schedule conflict that you are unable or unwilling to resolve, which keeps you from volunteering for a regular-season production, will be recorded as an Unexcused Absence.
+Each volunteer is permitted one Unexcused Absence per season, while still remaining in good standing.
+Volunteers who record more than two Unexcused Absences in a single season, or more than three Unexcused Absences in any two consecutive seasons, will not be invited to return the following season.

 Absences resulting from illness, injury, or any similar emergency involving you or a close family member are regarded as Excused Absences and will not count against your attendance record or good standing.
-If a health condition will keep you from your ushering duties for an extended period of time, you should inform House Management that you need to take a Leave of Absence and provide an approximate length of that leave.
+If a health condition will keep you from your volunteering duties for an extended period of time, you should inform House Management that you need to take a Leave of Absence and provide an approximate length of that leave.
 Similarly, this will not count against you.

 While we don't want you to put yourself at undue risk in attempting to get to the theater, absences related to inclement weather are not typically regarded as Excused.
-In keeping with the old adage of "the show must go on," we rarely cancel performances due to weather.
-If an audience manages to show up under difficult conditions for a scheduled performance, we need ushers to show up as well to seat them.
-Similarly, you are responsible for your own transportation; just because your friend or partner who usually drives has taken ill does not mean that you are also off the hook.
+In keeping with the old adage "the show must go on," we rarely cancel performances due to weather.
+If an audience manages to show up under difficult conditions for a scheduled performance, we need volunteers to show up as well.
+Similarly, you are responsible for your own transportation.

-With all of that said, we understand that there may still be last-minute conflicts and impediments which prevent you from ushering as scheduled.
-The best rule of thumb is to inform us of the circumstances forcing your absence as soon as you are able to do so.
-Whether or not an absence is deemed Excused or Unexcused (and whether or not it counts against your attendance record) lies solely with House Management, but the more information we have from you-be it before or after the fact-the better informed we'll be to make that call.
+All things considered, we understand that there may still be last-minute conflicts and impediments which prevent you from volunteering as scheduled.
+The best rule of thumb is to inform us of the circumstances forcing your absence as soon as possible.
+Whether or not an absence is deemed Excused or Unexcused (and whether it counts against your attendance record) lies solely with House Management, but the more information we have from you-the better informed we can make that call.